computational-linguistics-class/computational-linguistics-class.github.io/assignment8.md

 Hearst identified many such patterns, hence forth referred to as Hearst Patterns.
 Since these patterns are already constructed manually, we can use these patterns on a large corpus for hyponym acquisition.
 In this section of the assignment, we will use these patterns to extract hyper-hyponym word pairs from Wikipedia.

+## Dataset

-**Dataset**: To evaluate the quality of our extraction, we will use a post-processed version of [BLESS2011 dataset](https://pdfs.semanticscholar.org/fc56/bb5958f1b7c1ba86d9869ab9e54810a12e72.pdf).
+To evaluate the quality of our extraction, we will use a post-processed version of [BLESS2011 dataset](http://www.aclweb.org/anthology/W11-2501).
 [Levy et al. '15](http://www.aclweb.org/anthology/N15-1098) post-processed to clean the dataset for reasons mentioned in the paper.
 We provide you with the dataset.
 The files contain tab-separated text where the first (second) column contains the possible hyponym (hypernym) and the third column contains True/False indicating whether the relationship holds.

+## Wikipedia Corpus

-**Wikipedia Corpus**: As our large corpus to extract hyper-hyponyms, we will use Wikipedia text.
+As our large corpus to extract hyper-hyponyms, we will use Wikipedia text.
 Since Wikipedia is too large for efficient processing, we provide you with a pruned version.
 This only contains sentences that contain a word pair from train/val/test set.
 Each line in the file contains 2 tab-separated columns.
 The first column contains the tokenized text, and the second contains the lemmatized version of the same sentence.

-### How to proceed
+## How to Get Started

 As you must have noticed, implementing Hearst Patterns requires noun-phrase chunking and then regex pattern matching where these patterns are relevant Hearst pattern.

 In the file ```hearst/hearstPatterns.py``` we use NLTK to implement a nltk-regex based [noun-phrase chunker](http://www.nltk.org/book/ch07.html) and Hearst pattern matching.